rhyumiranda/my-odin-projects/odin-recipes/README.md

-This project would consist of HTML and CSS.
+This project would consist of HTML.
 I would create a recipe website to test what have I learned from The Odin Project - Foundations (HTML).
-I will to try to advance on CSS to gauge some of my knowledge about it.